 People with disabilities in developing countries are far more likely to be isolated, experience inequality and live in extreme poverty.
 At CBM, we have over 110 years experience developing proven community-based programs that help millions of people benefit from real, lasting change.

-Poverty and disability go hand-in-hand, making people with disability among the poorest in the world.
-A combination of people’s attitudes, poor legislation and a physically limiting environment can also stop a person with disability from having the same opportunities as everyone else.
+Poverty and disability go hand-in-hand, making people with disabilities among the poorest in the world.
+A combination of people’s attitudes, poor legislation and a physically limiting environment can also stop people with disabilities from having the same opportunities as everyone else.
 We believe this is a human rights issue.